Forcing with Bushy Trees: Definitions and combinatorial lemmas

 \begin{definition} Given $\sigma \in \bstrings$, we say that a set $B \subseteq \bstrings$ is \emph{$n$-big above $\sigma$} if there is a finite $n$-bushy tree $T$ above $\sigma$ such that all its leaves are in $B$.
 If $B$ is not $n$-big above $\sigma$ then we say that $B$ is \emph{$n$-small} above $\sigma$. \end{definition}

+Let $B_\DNC \subseteq \bstrings$ denote the set of strings that cannot be extended to a $\DNC$ function.
+Using the terminology established in Definition~\ref{def:bigness}, the observation immediately preceding it can be rephrased as follows: $B_\DNC$ is $2$-small above any $\sigma \notin B_\DNC$.

 We begin by establishing some of the basic combinatorial properties of bushy trees.
-The first observation is that we can extend the leaves of an $n$-bushy tree with $n$-bushy trees to obtain another $n$-bushy tree:
+The first is that we can extend the leaves of an $n$-bushy tree with $n$-bushy trees to obtain another $n$-bushy tree (the proof is immediate, hence omitted):

 \begin{lemma}[Concatenation property] Suppose that $A \subseteq \bstrings$ is $n$-big above $\sigma$.
 If $A_\tau \subseteq \bstrings$ is $n$-big above $\tau$ for every $\tau \in A$, then $\bigcup_{\tau \in T} A_\tau$ is $n$-big above $\sigma$. \end{lemma}